Kuift/GuiftsDynamicBlueprint/README.md

 - add the possibilities to have multiple blueprint
 - integrate save mechanics with a GUI elements
 - integrate load mechanics with a GUI elements
+- Optimisation : Make the inventory GUI part of a mesh and maybe use only 1 render function.
 - Optimisation : Create multiple vertex array as chunk and render only the chunk near the camera.
 - Make the data being sent only to the right team
     - make the 48 64 196 205 block index value go to 1 2 4 5
 - remove block once it's placed
-- Make multiple mesh for render
 - f1 tips
 - dynamics notes
 - cleanup code, remove most of the global variable